-Nursing mothers will be allowed reasonable unpaid break time to express breast milk.
-This may run concurrently with other paid or unpaid break already provided.
-If the employee's workspace is not private and secure, we will make a reasonable effort to provide a location where the mother may express.
-Employees shall make reasonable efforts to minimize the disruption of the employer's operations.
+Nursing mothers will be allowed reasonable unpaid break time to express breast milk for a period of up to two years from the date on which the circumstances for such a need arise.
+This may run concurrently with other paid or unpaid breaks already provided.
+If the employee's workspace is not private and secure, a location will be provided where the mother may express shielded from view and free from intrusion from the public and coworkers.